Last edited May 2014

 Nineteen states and the District of Columbia allow same-sex couples to marry:

-Utah, Oklahoma, Virginia, Texas, Michigan, Idaho, Arkansas, Wisconsin, Indiana, Kentucky, and Florida (Florida Keys area only) have had court rulings allowing same-sex marriage; the rulings are stayed pending appeals.
+Oklahoma, Virginia, Texas, Michigan, Idaho, Arkansas, Wisconsin, Indiana, Kentucky, and Florida (Florida Keys area only) have had court rulings allowing same-sex marriage; the rulings are stayed pending appeals.